Dave Walton: Club career

 In October 1997, Walton was signed by Crewe Alexandra for £500,000, making him the most expensive player in the Railwaymen's history (this record was broken a year later when Rodney Jack was signed for £650,000 from Torquay United).
-Walton made his Crewe debut in a 1–0 defeat away at Bradford City on 25 October 1997, going on to make 27 further appearances that season.
+Walton made his Crewe debut in a 1–0 defeat away at Bradford City on 25 October 1997, and went on to make 27 further appearances that season.
 He scored his first Crewe goal, the equaliser in a 1–1 draw at Crystal Palace, on 13 February 1999.
-In total, the defender spent six seasons at the club, all but one in the second tier Football League First Division and the longest time he had spent at a club in his career.
-He made 155 league and 16 cup appearances for the south Cheshire club despite a number of injuries.
+In total, the defender spent six seasons at the club, all but one in the second tier Football League First Division, making it the longest time he had spent at a club in his career.
+He made 155 league and 16 cup appearances for the South Cheshire club, despite a number of injuries.
 In his last season at the club, Walton helped Crewe to the runners-up spot and promotion from Division Two after making 28 league appearances.

-Manager Dario Gradi made his feelings clear that he wished to keep Walton at the club and offered him a new contract.
+Manager Dario Gradi expressed his desire to keep Walton at the club and offered him a new contract.
 The defender rejected and instead signed a two-year deal with Derby County.
 However, an injury during pre–season left the Englishman out until October where he made his début in a 2–1 defeat at Norwich City.
 Walton failed to establish himself in George Burley's first team and was soon loaned out to Stockport County where he made seven league appearances.

 After a year at Pride Park, the defender had his contract cancelled by mutual consent.
 He was soon picked up by his old club Shrewsbury.
 He added a further 38 league appearances and helped his side survive relegation from the football league.
 At the start of the 2005–06 season, he was given the role of club captain.
 Unfortunately, Walton's campaign of marred by injuries and in December 2005 he was forced to retire after sustaining a knee problem.